1536

 Games include:

-As performer: Norse; Elder Scrolls Online.
+As performer: Norse; The Elder Scrolls Online.

 Edda SharpeEdda Sharpe